emmajanedrews/base-template/_posts/2017-08-21-what-do-the-latest-numbers-mean-for-our-okc-market.md

 How does our current OKC market compare with where we were last year?

 From July 2016 to July 2017, the number of new listings hitting the market increased 8.6%, the number of pending sales increased 16%, and the number of closed sales increased 4.7%.
-What’s interesting about these statistics is the falloff between pending sales and closed sales, and it’s definitely something to keep an eye on throughout the rest of the year. &nbsp;
+What’s interesting about these statistics is the falloff between pending sales and closed sales, and it’s definitely something to keep an eye on throughout the rest of the year.

 {% include pullquote.html %}